Fix a Leak Week

-This week is Fix a Leak Week 2018!
+This week is Fix a Leak Week!
 In conjunction with the EPA partnership program, Water Sense, San Diego plumbers encourage homeowners to take the pledge to check their plumbing fixtures and irrigation systems.
 Every drop counts and more than 1 trillion gallons of water are leaking from American homes, each year!
-To help you participate in Fix a Leak Week 2018, we are sharing a few helpful tips for fixing common plumbing leaks.
+To help you participate in Fix a Leak Week, we are sharing a few helpful tips for fixing common plumbing leaks.
 If you want to be a part of the solution, but aren’t the DIY type, call a reputable San Diego plumber.
-This week Anderson Plumbing, Heating and Air is offering free whole home plumbing inspections and 15% off any leak repair made during the visit.

 How to Check for Leaks:

-In winter (colder months), a family of 4 should not exceed 12,000 gallons
+- In winter (colder months), a family of 4 should not exceed 12,000 gallons per month.

 - Check your past water bills to see if you have been using an excessive amount of water; this would indicate a potentially serious leak.